kabuto412rock/todo-client/README.md

 - Login with username and password against the backend API (POST /auth/login)
 - Persist JWT/token locally and keep the session across launches
 - Fetch Todo list from the API (GET /todos)
+- Create a new todo (POST /todos) via the Add button (floating action button)
 - Simple UI with loading/error states and pull-to-refresh

 Code highlights: